Thursday, October 9, 2025

 The Dragon #19, October 1978

-This issue of The Dragon falls right after the most recent GenCon and Origins, so it has a very con-heavy focus, debriefing a lot of what went on.
+The Dragon falls right after the most recent GenCon and Origins, so it has a very con-heavy focus, debriefing a lot of what went on.

 • There's an interesting article which gives a recap of one of the rounds at the Origins D&D tournament written from the perspective of one of the members of the winning team.
 The team managed to complete both G1 and G2 modules and get most of the way through G3 before time was called.
 I appreciate this because it gives a little more insight to how the game was played "back in the day".
 Not surprisingly it's still a very "kick the door open and kill anything that moves," hack-and-slash kind of game.
 Clever roleplaying merely consists of finding more creative and effective ways to hack and slash (and recover as much loot as possible).